Meet The Team

 We're educators, environmentalists, doctors, faith leaders, scientists, and concerned citizens all working together to hold Chemours/DuPont accountable for decades of pollution.

-Jessica Cannon, M
+Jessica Cannon, MD

 Jessica believes, in the tradition of Paul Wellstone, that “we all do better when we all do better.”
 Her particular areas of interest include political and civic issues that affect the well-being of children and families in our community.
 But she has opinions on almost everything.
 Just ask her.

-Emily is also the Youth Director at Little Chapel on the Boardwalk, Presbyterian Church, U.S.A. located on Wrightsville Beach.
+Emily is also the part-time Youth Director at Little Chapel on the Boardwalk, Presbyterian Church, U.S.A. located on Wrightsville Beach.
 She is a strong public advocate for social justice issues and regularly partners with community organizations to influence public policy that adversely impacts the "least of these" [Matthew 25: 44-45].
 Prior to her ministry calling, she spent ten years in marketing communications working for a Global Fortune 500 company where she regularly traveled the world implementing marketing strategies.

 Emily lives in Brunswick County with her husband, David, and boy/girl twins.
 She's been a resident of Brunswick County since 2009.